mike-rankin/ESP32_Burninator/README.md

 # ESP32_Burninator
 An ESP32 project using two linear stepper motors and a burning laser diode

 Came up with the project name from being a longtime fan of the homestarrunnerdotcom videos.
+Please don't sue me.

+The project started when I grabbed a few tiny linear stepper motors from Aliexpress (shorturl.at/cQ269) and wondered what I could do with them.
+They lack strength to cut material or draw using a pen but they should be able to hold dvd buring laser diode.
+A tiny adjustable lens from Aliexpress (shorturl.at/ahoJM) was needed used to focus the burn height.
+Pulling out the visible diode component and replacing it with the dvd diode was surprisingly easy.

 ![1](https://user-images.githubusercontent.com/4991664/83444488-d99c5a00-a421-11ea-84a2-7b2127fc71bc.jpg)